 Policy, Legal & Enforcement

-The Policy, Legal & Enforcement Department is responsible for the Authority's policy function and also provides legal advice to the Authority on a range of matters relating to public and private law.
-It is also responsible for the development and application of the BMA's enforcement framework in relation to non-licensed persons and issues of non-compliance.
+Policy, Legal & Enforcement is responsible for the Authority's policy function and also provides legal advice to the Authority on a range of matters relating to public and private law.
+It is also responsible for the development and application of the BMA's enforcement framework in relation to non-licensed persons and licensed entities and issues of non-compliance.
 This department is also responsible for the Authority’s Corporate Governance function.

 Licensing & Authorisations

-The Licensing & Authorisations (L&A) Department controls the vetting and licensing process for all financial entities conducting business in Bermuda.
+Licensing & Authorisations (L&A) controls the vetting and licensing process for all financial entities conducting business in Bermuda.
 L&A also ensures that requests for incorporation and share transfers are processed on a timely and efficient basis.
 When the need arises, the L&A team also provides recommendations for the development of appropriate policies in this regard.
-In addition, the department maintains oversight of insurance managers.

 Finance & Currency Operations: This unit is responsible for safeguarding and issuing Bermuda’s currency, including the development and distribution of banknotes and commemorative coins.
 It also conducts ongoing research regarding the security and durability of banknotes (currency production consists of inventory management and transportation.)
 This unit is also responsible for the Authority’s finance functions: including planning, budgeting, accounting and reporting.